JesusBrito1505/JesusBrito1505/README.md

 🎯 I'm a **Front-End** developer focused on creating modern and dynamic interfaces.
-📍 Avalible for remote jobs with **Angular, TypeScript, CSS3, and HTML5**.
+📍 Avalible for remote jobs with **Angular, TypeScript, CSS3, and HTML**.
 🌎 Lenguages: **Spanish** and **English**, so i'm able to comunicate with international teams.

 ---